GiancoMauro/TF-Meta-Learning/README.md

 A collection of both optimization-based and relation-based meta-learning algorithms developed on TensorFlow.

-# Weighting-Injection Net and Model-Agnostic Meta-Weighting
+# Weighting-Injection Net and Model-Agnostic Meta-Weighting (MAMW)

 Codes relative to a paper accepted by the [Springer Applied Intelligence Journal](https://www.springer.com/journal/10489) in June 2023.
 Main Author: Gianfranco Mauro